Saveeza/-transition-bonds-netherlands-pension-risk-analysis/README.md

 ## About the Author

-Sustainable finance data analyst focused on ESG taxonomy, climate policy, and high-complexity financial analysis in support of Europe's Green Deal.
+Saveeza Aziz is a sustainable finance data analyst focused on ESG taxonomy, climate policy, and high-complexity financial analysis in support of Europe's Green Deal.
 Experienced in Python, Excel, and policy-relevant sustainability modeling.

 ---